Skip to Content

 Although being hit by a drunk driver is still one of the most common causes of car accidents, distracted driving among teenagers is quickly becoming all too common.
 According to the National Highway Traffic Safety Administration (NHTSA), 19% of fatal car accidents caused by drivers ages 15 to 18 had a positive blood alcohol level, despite the legal drinking age being 21.
 The NHTSA also found that texting while driving increases the risk of getting into an accident by 23 times.

 The trouble with distracted driving is that it doesn’t just include talking or texting while driving.
-Everything from drinking coffee, eating a hamburger, talking with other passengers or changing the music requires people to divert their attention from the road.
-Even though five-seconds doesn’t seem like a long time, it’s all that’s needed to cause a fatal car accident.
+Everything from drinking coffee, eating a hamburger, talking with other passengers, or changing the music requires people to divert their attention from the road.
+Even though five seconds doesn’t seem like a long time, it’s all that’s needed to cause a fatal car accident.

 Find a Lawyer That Knows How the Law Applies to Minors